 Regime information for Bullingdon Prison

-Bullingdon operates a three tier system of regime (Basic, Standard and Enhanced) as part of an Incentives and Earned Privileges programme.
+- Bullingdon operates a three tier system of regime (Basic, Standard and Enhanced) as part of an Incentives and Earned Privileges programme.
 The prison has a range of Work, Education and Training opportunities delivering key and basic skills and opportunities for a wide variety of vocational qualifications.
-There is a range of Offending Behaviour programmes including RAPT, SOTP, ETS and SDP.
+There is a range of Offending Behaviour programmes including SOTP, Restorative Justice, Resolve, Inclusion, ETS.
 An Offender Management Unit was set up in 2005 to manage Resettlement work for the seven pathways of the national plans of reducing re-offending.

 The department provides classes for all prisoners, all of which provide nationally recognised qualifications.
 The department also provides extensive vocational key skills and learning support opportunities within the workplace.
 As well as the core classes in the education department there are also opportunities to access Open University courses.

-- Basic Skills - The basic skills department offers courses in English and Maths from beginner to pre-GCSE levels (pre-entry to level 2)
+- Basic Skills - The basic skills department offers courses in English and Maths from beginner to pre entry-GCSE levels (pre-entry to level 2)

 - Lithographic Printing - Students can undertake training to the highest standard in the correct use of the Heidelberg GTO Lithographic Printing Press

 - Laundry - Prisoners can gain a recognised laundry qualification through the Guild of Laundry & Dry Cleaning and NVQ level 2 whilst working within the Laundry